Nisan self-cleaning car

 How self-cleaning car works?

 At the core, this technology is based on ‘Nano patterning’.
 That means when a coating of this paint is applied to a surface, it forms a pattern of tiny bumps and grooves on that surface so that water and oils can roll down the surface.
 In a nutshell, it is an application of the recently developed Nano-technology.
 The domain of application is so wide that it encompasses everything from clothes and shoes to heavy machinery employed in powerplants.

 Till date, this paint is proved to be useful against rainwater, mud, diesel and other oily substances like grease.
 The testing phase is in the continuation and the company has no plans to offer it as a standard feature on the car.
 However, the organization is positive about offering it as an aftermarket solution.

 In addition to the aforesaid aesthetic benefits, other advantages of this self-cleaning car include saving the precious water reserves which are otherwise wasted in washing cars; and the resulting cost savings.

-In order to become commercially viable and successful, cost of this paint and its service life will play a key role but unfortunately the exact data about these factors is still not known.
+In order to become commercially viable and successful, the cost of this paint and its service life will play a key role but unfortunately, the exact data about these factors is still not known.
 Considering the success rate of innovations in Nano-technology, it seems that this idea will click very well!

 Watch how self-cleaning car works: